Minding the Gap: Path Innovation, Collaboration, and Transformation

 ictQATAR – e-Health Seminar, January 22, 2009, Marriot, Doha, Qatar

-In this session, attendees will:1) Learn about the role clinical transformation plays in making healthcare IT implementations impactful on quality, safety and costs, 2) Review HIMSS’ recommendation to the Obama administration to leverage its planned multi-billion dollar investament in healthcare IT, and 3)Explore the utility of Web 2.0 social networks in facilitating the exchange of clinical knowledge in the care of patients worldwide.
+In this session, attendees will:1) Learn about the role clinical transformation plays in making healthcare IT implementations impactful on quality, safety and costs, 2) Review HIMSS’ recommendation to the Obama administration to leverage its planned multi-billion dollar investment in healthcare IT, and 3)Explore the utility of Web 2.0 social networks in facilitating the exchange of clinical knowledge in the care of patients worldwide.

 Establish Clinical Transformation: How Physician Advisors Can Manage Change While Deploying Health IT